 - Please note that individuals cannot apply for funding.

-How much funding can we get?
+How much funding can you apply for?

 The maximum amount of funding from Nordic co-operation (e.g. Nordic Council of Ministers, Nordic Culture Fund, NAPA, Nordplus, Nordisk Film og TV Fond and Nordic Culture Point) may not exceed 85% of the project’s total budget.
 Bilateral or national funding does not count as pan-Nordic in this context.